Selling, buying or transferring a property

 • pay the LPT charges and interest due

 • The conditions for Revenue clearance are not satisfied where a deferral is still in place at the time of sale.
 If a sale occurs without payment of deferred liabilities, interest will apply up to the date of payment.
-If unpaid, this interest remains a charge on the property.
+If unpaid, the outstanding tax and interest will remain a charge on the property.

 • All sellers must obtain general clearance before completing the sale.
 Some must also obtain specific clearance.